dimitarg/dimitarg.github.io/_posts/2020-09-02-pure-testing-scala.md

 **This article is a draft.
 It will be revised and finished shortly.**

 Many projects written in Scala have now adopted the principles of purely functional programming.
-Those projects are written in the safe, purely functional subset of the Scala programming language.
-They utilise libraries such as `cats-effect`, `scalaz` or `zio`, in order to be able to talk about computational effects (such as interacting with the outside world, modifying global state, etc) without sacrificing referential transparency, parametricity and local reasoning.
+These projects are built in the safe subset of the language (also known as `scalazzi`).
+They utilise libraries such as `cats-effect`, `scalaz` or `zio` in order to be able to talk about computational effects without sacrificing referential transparency, parametricity and local reasoning.

 However, for almost all these projects, the above claim is only true for the "production" part of the codebase.
 Test code is riddled with side effects.
 The reason is the widely used testing frameworks insist that we program with side effects:

 - Failing a test is fundamentally done by throwing an exception;
 - APIs such as `protected def beforeAll : Unit` and friends insist that any sharing of values / resources between tests must be done via side effects and shared mutable state;
 - Put more generally, tests are not **values**.

 # Why is this a big deal?

-1. By sacrificing referential transparency in tests, we lose the productivity gains coming from functional programming.
+1. By sacrificing referential transparency in tests, we lose the productivity gains stemming from functional programming.
 In general, we can no longer reason equationally, or apply the substitution principle when refactoring.
 Worst of all, we lose the tools of composition, which means tests become harder to write, less concise and less obviously correct than they should be.

 2. We use a different programming model, and a different mental model when writing production code and when writing tests.
-This creates mental context shifting, wasting time and energy - for no good reason other than "scalatest / x insists we do that".
+This creates mental context shifting and makes us waste time and energy - for no good reason other than "`scalatest`/ `x` insists we do that".

 3. Since we have already committed that our production code is pure, we are now forced to test pure code in an impure testing language.
 This creates an impedance mismatch which at the very least manifests as `unsafeRunX` all over the place.
 The mismatch becomes especially apparent, ugly and boilerplate-prone once you try do something more complicated, such as share resources across multiple tests or test suites; deal with a `cats.effect.Resource` in a `beforeAll` / `afterAll` setup, bootstrap and shutdown a whole `IOApp` safely and without leaking resources within a given testing scope, etc.

 4. By admitting that production code must be pure, but it's okay for tests to rely on side effects, we give tests a status of a second-class citizen.

-The last point is worth reiterating - it doesn't make sense to lower our standards when it comes to the code that establishes the correctness of our programs; but we still allow ourselves to do that.
+The last point is worth reiterating.
+It does not make sense to lower our standards when it comes to the code that establishes the correctness of our programs; yet we still allow ourselves to do that.

-And I think there's no good reasons we do, besides inertia and the status quo of popular tools.
+And I think there's no good reasons we do, aside from inertia and the status quo of popular tools.

 # Enter pure testing